A Min-Max Relation on Dicuts and Dijoins in Weighted Chordal Digraphs: Proof of Theorem

 \subsection{Mapping the dijoins back}

-By the induction hypothesis, we can find a packing of $\tau$ dijoins in $D'$ under weight $w'$.
+By the induction hypothesis, we can find a packing of $\tau$ dijoins in $(D',w')$.
 We prove that those dijoins can be used to construct a packing of $\tau$ dijoins in the original digraph $D$.

-\begin{theorem} If there exists a packing of $\tau$ dijoins in $D'$ under weight $w'$, then there exists a packing of $\tau$ dijoins in $D$ under weight $w$. \end{theorem}
+\begin{theorem} If there exists a packing of $\tau$ dijoins in $(D',w')$, then there exists a packing of $\tau$ dijoins in $(D,w)$. \end{theorem}